axolotl-ai-cloud/axolotl/README.md

 # save model as safetensors (require safetensors package)
 save_safetensors:

-# whether to mask out or include the human's prompt from the training labels
+# Whether to mask out or include the human's prompt from the training labels
 train_on_inputs: false
 # group similarly sized data to minimize padding
 # may be slower to start, as it must download and sort the entire dataset